 - 2The built-in pump on the Frigidaire pushes water up to 16 feet vertically — eliminating the need to manually empty buckets in your basement

-- 3The GE 45-Pint handles basements up to 2,500 sq. ft. with Wi-Fi monitoring via the SmartHQ app and auto-restart after power outages
+- 3The GE 25-Pint is a smart option for bedrooms and garages up to 1,500 sq. ft. with Wi-Fi monitoring via the SmartHQ app — though it lacks the capacity for large basements

 - 4Continuous drain is essential for basements — a 50-pint dehumidifier fills its bucket in 6-8 hours, shutting off overnight if not drained